shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “You’re not the boss of me.”

-“Did you hear what Grar said?
+“Did you hear what Gra said?
 Insubordination will NOT be tolerated.”

 Sylla eyed him.
 “Ok.”